 Shares

 Name of major shareholders Total shares owned Owership

-FIC Global, Inc. 37,827,389 50.44%
+FIC Global, Inc. 37,827,389 43.98%

-FICTA Technology, Inc. 14,751,000 19.67%
+FICTA Technology, Inc. 14,751,000 17.15%

-Li, Peng-Syuan 6,564,393 8.75%
+Li, Peng-Syuan 6,234,393 7.24%

-Delta Electronics Capital Co 4,969,311 6.63%

-Asia Vital Components Co., Ltd. 4,140,259 5.52%

-Note 1: The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the lastoperating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
-The share capital which was recorded in the financial statements is different from the actual number of shares issued in dematerialised form because of the different calculation basis.

-Note 2: If the aforementioned data contains shares which were held in trust by the shareholders, the data was disclosed as a separate account of client which was set by the trustee.
+- Note 1: The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the lastoperating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
+The share capital which was recorded in the financial statements is different from the actual number of shares issued in dematerialised form because of the different calculation basis. - Note 2: If the aforementioned data contains shares which were held in trust by the shareholders, the data was disclosed as a separate account of client which was set by the trustee.
 As for the shareholder who reports share equity as an insider whose shareholding ratio is greater than 10% in accordance with Securities and Exchange Act, the shareholding ratio include the self-owned shares and shares held in trust, at the same time, the shareholder who has the power to decide how to allocate the trust assets.
 For the information on reported share equity of insider, please refer to Market Observation Post System.

-UBIQCONN TECHNOLOGY, INC. STATEMENT OF CASH AND CASH EQUIVALENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Expressed in thousands of New Taiwan dollars, except as otherwise indicated)
+UBIQCONN TECHNOLOGY, INC. STATEMENT OF CASH AND CASH EQUIVALENTS FOR THE YEAR ENDED DECEMBER 31, 2024